Corporate Governance of the Company

 BAFS places emphasis on fair and equitable treatment of shareholders by conducting as follows:

 1. Proposal of Meeting Agenda Item and Director Nominee

 BAFS facilitates shareholders in proposing an agenda item and a director nominee in advance of the AGM date.
 It disseminates clear criteria on both SET website and its website.
 The shareholders can propose an agenda item and a director nominee together with supporting information for consideration 3 months in advance.
-A single shareholder or shareholders who altogether hold no less than 0.05 percent of shares are entitled to propose an agenda item or a director nominee.
-The percentage of shareholding as mentioned facilitates 86 shareholders more than the requirement of the law stipulating that one or more shareholders who altogether hold no less than 5 percent of shares are entitled to propose an agenda item.
-However, for the 2020 AGM, no shareholder proposed any agenda item and director nominee.
+A single shareholder or shareholders who altogether hold no less than 0.05% of shares are entitled to propose an agenda item or a director nominee.
+The percentage of shareholding as mentioned facilitates shareholders more than the requirement of the law stipulating that one or more shareholders who altogether hold no less than 5% of shares are entitled to propose an agenda item.
+However, for the 2022 AGM, no shareholder proposed any agenda item and director nominee.